ydap1/2pdf/README.md

 ### Usage of `compile_to_binary.sh`

-1. Ensure you have `shc` installed on your system (as mentioned above).
+1. Ensure you have `shc` installed on your system.
 2. Run the following command to compile the script into a binary:

    ```bash